Veveří Castle: WWII and after

-During World War II, the castle was occupied by the Wehrmacht (Germans set up barracks), and during this period area was extensively damaged, including shooting damage to the second floor of the so-called palace.
+During World War II, the castle was occupied by the Wehrmacht (Germans set up barracks), and during this period the area was extensively damaged, including shooting damage to the second floor of the palace.
 After 1945, a permanent exposition was set up on the site.
 Although never refurbished to pre-war quality, the castle was still open to the public.
 In the 1950s, the castle was closed to the public and a school of forestry took over, doing additional damage.
-Starting in 1972, there was a disastrous project to turn the castle into an international conference center, which fortunately was only partly realized and stopped before more damage to the castl'e historical and artistic value could be done.
-After the political changes in 1989 the castle continued being neglected.
+Starting in 1972, there was a disastrous project to turn the castle into an international conference center, which fortunately was only partly realized and stopped before more damage to the castle's historical and artistic value could be done.
+After the political changes in 1989 the castle continued to be neglected.

 In 1994, Veveří Castle was again opened to the public, but in 1999, it was abruptly closed and allowed to fall into a state of disrepair during lengthy "property transfers".
 After several unsuccessful attempts to rent the castle for commercial use, the castle passed in September 1999 from the management of the Ministry of Education under the jurisdiction of the Ministry of Culture and joined the portfolio of historic buildings managed by the National Heritage Institute in Brno.
 Thanks to the program to protect the architectural heritage of the Ministry of Culture and extraordinary subsidies from the state budget of the city of Brno, the South Moravian Region, and voluntary collections, the worst emergency conditions were stabilized and a number of noteworthy renovations and reconstructions carried out, primarily of the palace.
 These renovations included a large-scale rebuilding of the "loft" above the palace, and the great dining room with its notable frescoes.
-Since 2002, the castle is again open to the public, including guided tours of the palace.
+Since 2002, the castle is again open to the public, and offers guided tours of the palace.
 The complete restoration of all buildings, furniture, courtyards and parks will take many years.